 Using settings as obstacles and sources of conflict

 One of the core types of conflict besides person vs. person, is person vs. nature (see the following section on planning your plot for more detail).
-Part of being a good storyteller includes throwing a wide variety of obstacles into the paths of your characters, and the environment is a perennial source of potential conflicts.
+Part of being a good storyteller includes throwing a wide variety of obstacles and curveballs into the paths of your characters and the environment is a perennial source of potential conflicts.
 Bad weather, natural disasters, and even simple darkness can all provide powerful sources of tension as well as play a vital role in the plot across your various scenes.